 Remember to keep your wits about you when you’re kayaking with gators.
 Although part of a kayaking trip may involve alcohol or cannabis, you must stay sober so you can watch for signs or fight at full capacity if you find yourself in an altercation.

-Spending a day kayaking with alligators is a story you can tell for years to come.
+Spending a day canoeing in the presence of gators is one of the most exciting activities you could ever do.
+As a paddler, you’ll be able to tell everyone of your incredible story.
 From afar, they’re majestic and the closest to experiencing a pre-historic creature we will ever get.
 However, they should be regarded as the dangerous animals that they are.

 If kayaking with alligators is on your list of things to do, be sure to do the research needed to keep yourself safe.

 Always keep in mind that you’re entering the territory of a wild, sometimes temperamental animal.